tilt-dev/tilt.build/docs/example_go.md

 }
 ```

-To start this server on Kubernetes, we need 3 configs:
+To start this server on Kubernetes, we need three config files:

 1) A [Dockerfile](https://github.com/windmilleng/tilt-example-go/blob/master/0-base/deployments/Dockerfile) that builds the image